cysouw/diathesis/text/c04_summaryEpi.md

 c.
 Es ist bekannt, dass er verspricht, das Licht auszuschalten.
 :::

-## Diathetical epentheses {#sec:epithesis-diathetical}
+## Diathetical epethesis {#sec:epithesis-diathetical}

 By definition, diathesis has to include changes to the grammatical marking of the participants.
-The alternations described in this section do not show any change in the marking of the participants, so, again by definition, they are classified as epitheses.
+The alternations described in this section do not show any change in the marking of the participants, so, again by definition, they are classified as examples of epithesis.
 However, functionally these constructions are close to diatheses in that the relation between the participants and the verb is changed in some way.

 ### *Verborgener Zustandskausativ* (*kommen+zu‑Infinitiv*) {#sec:epithesis-zustandskausativ}